hoshion/mtsd-2/README.md

 # Array and Linked list implementation

-Small application that have two implementations of List class (with the help of array and by node linking)
+Small application that have of List class with the help of node linking.

 ## Variant of the student